 OKPIK COLD WEATHER LEADER TRAINING - Interested in leading your own winter camping trips?
-Our Cold Weather Leadership Training program combines an on-base seminar curriculum with a hands-on, on-ice training (including two nights on trail).
+Our Cold Weather Leadership Training program combines an onbase seminar curriculum with a hands-on, on-ice training (including two nights on trail).
 This five-day course is a condensed version of the same curriculum we give to our Interpreters.
 It is fun, informative, and an excellent preparation for designing and leading your own troop and council level winter camping adventures.
 Minimum age of 18 is required by the time of arrival at base.
+Cold Weather Leader Training will now be held at our Okpik Kapvik location in Michigan.